Primula Sieboldii – Growing Tips, Care & Cultivation

 The Sakurasoo is a deciduous slow-clumping perennial.
 Its year starts in early February, when delicate looking pale green leaves emerge from shallow buried rhizomes, called crowns.
 The leaves are lozenge shaped, with rounded teeth edges and a faint covering of fine hairs.
 Flower stems rise up to 30cm from the loose crown of leaves.
 The buds open in a loose whorl, occasionally two whorls of up to 20 flowers.
 The flowering period for this primula is relatively long.
-The earliest cultivars flower in late March and the species will remain in flower until early June.
+The earliest cultivars flower in mid-March and the species will remain in flower until early June.

 After flowering, the seed pods will develop and ripen around July/August.
 Some cultivars of Primula sieboldii produce good numbers of fertile seed, other cultivars tend not to produce viable seed.

 The primula moves towards dormancy in early autumn, with the leaves dying back to leave narrow rhizomes buried shallow in the soil.
 It remains dormant through the autumn and winter.

 Primula sieboldii flower variation